 Cycling from Sajama to Uyuni was our fourth chapter of the trip through Bolivia.
 The mighty Sajama Mountain was our background for a few days.
-From here, we crossed two salt flats.
+We crossed two salt flats in this route.
 They were the closest experience of what it was like to ride bicycles on a planet other than planet earth..
 The mighty Sajama Mountain was our background for a few days.
 From here, we crossed two salt flats.
 They were the closest experience of what it was like to ride bicycles on a planet other than planet earth.

 ROUTE DONE IN December 2018

 Our fourth chapter in this altiplano country was cycling to salt flats, Bolivia.
 It took us 11 days with one day off in Julo due to my monthly special.
 This route only had three small sections of tarred road: outside of the National Park, Sabaya village, and from Cholcani to Uyuni town.
 The majority was sandy and rippled with corrugated surface across the altiplano – it’s perfectly suited to fat bikes, but not ours.
 And the rest was salt ground.
 With these roads, the challenge started!

 On the first day, we left Sajama National Park.
 No one checked on our ticket entrance that we never pay.
 Once we were out, the road changed into a perfect tarred road.
 We pumped our low-pressure tires with the mighty Sajama mountain standing proud as our background.